jlima3/dotfiles/README.md

 # Dotfiles

-- My collection of dotfiles for vim, emacs, and bash shell.
+- My collection of dotfiles for vim emacs and bash.